duonghominhhuy/duonghominhhuy.github.io/_posts/2019-02-15-becoming-an-ios-developer.markdown

 ---
 title: Becoming an iOS Developer
 layout: post
-date: "2019-02-15 18:00:00"
+date: '2019-02-15 18:00:00'
 tag:
 - ios
 - developer
 - programming
 category: blog
 author: huyduong
 description: This is a brief article showing some of the minimum requirements you should preapre to become an iOS Developer.
 ---

 ### Foreword

-This is a brief article showing some of the minimum requirements you should preapre to become an iOS Developer.
+This is a brief article showing some of the minimum requirements you should prepare to become an iOS Developer.

 ---